crisprin17/BasicAnalysis/README.md

 sorteANDcheck_mom.py = Sort and check momentum of simulated neutrino particles from log file to determine if there are duplicates

-UpMuSim_plots.C = makes relevant plots for the upward going muon simulation
+UpMuSim_plots.C and WimpSim_plot.C = makes relevant plots for the upward going muon simulation